pronix/spree-multi-currency/README.markdown

 2. Rates from European Central Bank.
 These assume Euro is your basic currency:

         rake spree_multi_currency:rates:ecb

-3. Rates from Google.

-        rake spree_multi_currency:rates:google[currency]

-The argument in square brackets is the iso code of your basic currency, so to load rates when US Dollar is your basic currency, use

-        rake spree_multi_currency:rates:google[usd]

 There's also an optional square-bracket-enclosed parameter "load_currencies" for :rates tasks above, but it just loads up currencies table from Wikipedia, so is not needed at this point.